-This year (2020) marks the 10th year that the federal government, as part of its federally mandated responsibility (Section 132 of the Higher Education Act of 1965), has released the College Affordability and Transparency Center (CATC) lists (announcement letter from US DOE).
+This year (2022) marks the 12th year that the federal government, as part of its federally mandated responsibility (Section 132 of the Higher Education Act of 1965), will release the College Affordability and Transparency Center (CATC) lists (see 2020 announcement letter from US DOE).
 The CATC lists highlight institutions with low and high costs through the following six lists by sector using institutional data reported to IPEDS (from page 2):

 - Highest Tuition and Fees: A list of the 5% of institutions from each sector that have the highest tuition and required fees for the most recent academic year.

 - Highest Net Price: A list of the 5% of institutions from each sector that have the highest net price for the most recent academic year.